-Is SEO a good career choice as of late 2013?
+Is SEO a good career choice?
 I would say so.
 SEO is still very important and more brands understand that they need to be digital if they want to succeed.
 I see a shift where, before, marketing teams had one or two "digital marketers" and now it's getting more and more integrated.
 Everything is more or less connected to the web these days.
 From sales, customer services to the CEO tweeting.

-And all types of content needs to be optimized.
+And all types of content need to be optimized.
 Because search engines are still (or should be) the largest traffic source for almost any website out there!

-I wouldn't really say that SEO experts are in demand, but people working with SEO - no doubt about it.
-No matter if you are self employed working hours for local businesses or in-house for a fortune 500 company.
+People working with SEO are definitely in demand - no doubt about it.
+No matter if you are self-employed working hours for local businesses or in-house for a fortune 500 company.
 The SERP is always different.
-You're always looking at different types of content, questions that needs answers and products that should be displayed better.
+You're always looking at different types of content, questions that need answers, and products that should be displayed better.
 In my honest opinion, the world (wide web) would be way better if a basic understanding of SEO was mandatory in all marketing classes.

 An SEO that can analyze content and the customer journey will not be unemployed.
 They're needed.

-Per Pettersson has been working with digital marketing and SEO since 2001 and extensively with website architecture, web analysis and search marketing in industries such as travel and Swedish industry.
-Per works as an SEO Consultant at Search Integration in Stockholm, Sweden.
+Per Pettersson has been working with digital marketing and SEO since 2001 and extensively with website architecture, web analysis, and search marketing in industries such as travel and Swedish industry.

 While helping you break through to the top of the food chain, being a specialist also carries a huge risk, in any industry.
 Disciplines change and old trades die out or evolve into something new.